javier-sy/midi-communications-macos/README.md

 [Ari Russo](http://github.com/arirusso) <ari.russo at gmail.com>

+**Minor modifications by Javier Sánchez for personal use.
+Considering creating a new project based on Ari's work.**

 ### Credits

 This library began with some coremidi/ffi binding code for MIDI output by [Colin Harris](http://github.com/aberant) contained in [his fork of MIDIator](http://github.com/aberant/midiator) and a [blog post](http://aberant.tumblr.com/post/694878119/sending-midi-sysex-with-core-midi-and-ruby-ffi).